Reinvesting Dividends

 In Summary: When in accumulation, reinvest dividends.

-When in transition or drawdown, don’t!
+Don’t do it when in transition or drawdown!
 Remember, money is fungible, so it is all the same.
 It doesn’t care where it came from, where it is going, or what account it is in.
 Money is Money!

 Do what is easiest for you and what makes sense.
 There is no real advantage one way or another that you can predict in advance.
-If this is just more than you want to know, then reinvest dividends and don’t worry about it.
+If this is more than you want to know, reinvest dividends, and don’t worry about it.

 It’s only an issue because you are given a choice whether to do it or not, rather than a choice that makes all that big of a difference.